Hipperholme: Religious sites

-Christ Church at the crossroads of Brighouse Road and Leeds Road was built as the Hipperholme Wesleyan Methodist Chapel, starting in 1870, by William Ives in Geometric Gothic style.
+Christ Church, at the crossroads of Brighouse Road and Leeds Road, was built as the Hipperholme Wesleyan Methodist Chapel, starting in 1870, by William Ives in Geometric Gothic style.
 It was renovated in 1888.
 After amalgamation with Lightcliffe United Reformed Church in 2003 it obtained its present name.
-It serves members of the United Reformed Church and the Methodist Church in a Local Ecumenic Partnership.
+It serves members of the United Reformed Church and the Methodist Church in a local ecumenical partnership.